awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 By default, Oracle tablespaces are created with auto\-extend enabled and no maximum size\.
 Because of these default settings, tablespaces can grow too large in some cases\.
 We recommend that you specify an appropriate maximum size on permanent and temporary tablespaces, and that you carefully monitor space usage\.

-To resize the temporary space in a Read Replica for an Oracle DB instance, use either the `rdsadmin.rdsadmin_util.resize_temp_tablespace` or the `rdsadmin.rdsadmin_util.resize_tempfile` Amazon RDS procedure\.
+To resize the temporary space in a read replica for an Oracle DB instance, use either the `rdsadmin.rdsadmin_util.resize_temp_tablespace` or the `rdsadmin.rdsadmin_util.resize_tempfile` Amazon RDS procedure\.

 The `resize_temp_tablespace` procedure has the following parameters\.